apache/activemq-artemis/docs/user-manual/en/aerogear-integration.md

 AeroGears push technology provides support for different push notification technologies like Google Cloud Messaging, Apple's APNs or Mozilla's SimplePush.
-Apache ActiveMQ allows you to configure a Connector Service that will consume messages from a queue and forward them to an AeroGear push server and subsequently sent as notifications to mobile devices.
+Apache ActiveMQ Artemis allows you to configure a Connector Service that will consume messages from a queue and forward them to an AeroGear push server and subsequently sent as notifications to mobile devices.